 Davis, R.S.
 (1992).
 Equation for the determination of the density of moist air (1981/91).
 Metrologia 29: 67-70.

 Harris, G.L. and Torres, J.A.
 (2003).
 Selected laboratory and measurement practices and procedures, to support basic mass calibrations.
 National Institute of Standards and Technology, NISTIR 6969.

 Related Programs and Projects:

 Intimately related to the issues of calibration is the expression of measurement uncertainty.
 This is approached in a consistent way at NIST, following Guidelines for Evaluating and Expressing the Uncertainty of NIST Measurement Results:

-One of the furnaces that hold the metal melting-point cells (in this case the indium cell at T = 429.748 K; here it is being used to calibrate in-situ the SPRT on the 2-sinker densimeter
+One of the furnaces that holds the metal melting-point cells (in this case the indium cell at T = 429.748 K; here it is being used to calibrate in-situ the SPRT on the 2-sinker densimeter.

 Lead Organizational Unit:mml